 Sciurus carolinensis Posted October 9, 2019 Share Posted October 9, 2019 American here, Halloween is my favorite holiday.
 When I was younger, our parents would take my sisters and I trick-or-treating at our old apartment complex in Davis, California.
 There were no cars to worry about there.
 The only thing that ever went wrong was some guy dressed up as a bear to terrify us.
 He used a bowl of candy with a "take one please" sign as bait, then came around the corner roaring at us.
 That was mean, and gave me nightmares about bears for a while.
 Besides that, it's always been about fun for me.
 And sweets, that's important too.
 I definitely don't condone demanding candy or destructive behavior.
 People who don't respect the "no porch light on means this family isn't handing out candy" rule ruin it for everyone, and it's awful that a parent would encourage such behavior.
 I'm too old to trick or treat now, but I still dress up and take a walk to look at decorations.
 In the past I've helped take my friend's little sisters around the neighborhood.
 Don't know if I'll do that this year.
 I'm hoping I'll have time to make a new costume, as I've been a white mouse for about 4 years in a row due to school taking up time.
 Need ideas though. midnight_spell360 and Yuiina 2 Quote Link to comment Share on other sites More sharing options...

 bonnie_morrison Posted October 9, 2019 Share Posted October 9, 2019 Halloween has some of its origins in an old Celtic holiday called Samhain.
 It was supposed to be a day when you honored your ancestors and the dead-as per Wikipedia "According to Irish and Scottish mythology, Samhain was a time when the 'doorways' to the Otherworld opened, allowing supernatural beings and the souls of the dead to come into our world" but over the years it's been changed and modernized to become the celebration it is today.
 Wikipedia has some great articles on Halloween and its evolution over the years, especially when it was brought to the US and Canada.
-It is one of my favourite holidays. midnight_spell360 and Yuiina 2 Quote Link to comment Share on other sites More sharing options...
+It is one of my favourite holidays.
+Yuiina and midnight_spell360 2 Quote Link to comment Share on other sites More sharing options...

 Yuiina Posted October 9, 2019 Author Share Posted October 9, 2019 First of all, thank you all for participating in this chat!
 Very glad that it had good feedback from you all.
 Thank you so much for sharing I'm really glad I made this, I'm learning a lot by reading your texts! @Aquamentis12 Those early traditions were beautiful and fascinating!
 I like them as pumpkins too.
 I find also very interesting that many kids (or their family) made the costumes themselves!
 I believe that nowadays people just buy them, right?
 Your staff seems so cool You telling me about the change of time of Trick-o-Treating is one of the reasons I made this post for..
 I had no idea it was like that nowadays, even if it is understandable on some occasions. @gypsyknees Australia doesn't have that tradition?!?!
 As a previous UK colony, I was expecting it to have the same tradition. @Rayd1978 Some places it;s a big deal and everyone goes trick-or-treating, while others it's barely noticed.
 I thought it was a big deal everywhere in the USA, the things I'm learning but for most people it's an excuse to dress up, so they dress up as whatever they happen to want, which might not be scary. others just want an excuse to party, don't care about the costume, so they use whatever they happen to find easy.
 I also have a lot of friends who are big into anime and cosplay, so they'll typically dress up as an anime or video game character.
 So Halloween turned into a marriage between Halloween and Carnival?
 How nice I definitely do not support that notion. @discobiscuit Like all holidays in the US, Halloween season seems to come earlier and earlier every year.
 Stores begin selling decorations and candy in September or earlier.
 I expect we will see Christmas trees on sale as soon as Halloween is over I feel your frustation...
 I'm sure by the end of October we'll start seeing Christmas decorations and their products on stores... sigh...
 Nowadays, we change our clocks a week or two later, which means the little kids who go trick or treating earlier may still be in the daylight.
 I think that might be on purpose... for security manners.
 The world is not like it used to be... unfortunately.
 Your school activities seemed like fun times @midnight_spell360 You're most welcome!
 Thank you for your words and for sharing your opinion What is the ONE thing we teach our children before they can even talk?
 DON'T TAKE CANDY FROM STRANGERS!
 Right?!
 In other words, the neighborhood children are being encouraged to demand candy or they will feel they have the "right" to vandalize your house, car, or property if you don't comply with their demands for free candy.
 In my view, that is encouraging bully-like behavior which shouldn't be rewarded with candy and while most children are not malicious or planning to damage your house with soap or eggings-it still is a "tradition" that encourages children to demand something rather than earning the candy or receiving it like a gift, which I find distasteful."
 This would be her answer whenever we wanted to go to a friend's house or a party that was for Halloween.
 Now that is what not many people talk about, am I right?
 I'm sure Halloween it's not entirely funny nowadays, especially when parenting has deteriorating during the last years.
 I like your mother Well done! @Nielo The USA was a UK colony so I assumed it was natural such tradition was followed there.
 I stick with my opinion about keeping your traditions for their original cultural route.
 One thing that human society has of much fascinating is the difference between cultures and it's variety!
 I "hate" the fact that they all are trying to be alike others.
 Embrace your culture people! midnight_spell360 1 Quote Link to comment Share on other sites More sharing options...